Business Continuity Plan for

 Our firm is subject to regulation by the SEC, State SEC and FINRA.
 We now file reports with our regulators using paper copies in the U.S. mail, and electronically using fax, e-mail, and the Internet.
 In the event of an SBD, we will check with the SEC, FINRA, and other regulators to determine which means of filing are still available to us, and use the means closest in speed and form (written or oral) to our previous filing method.
 In the event that we cannot contact our regulators, we will continue to file required reports using the communication means available to us.

-NASD Rule 3510(c)(8).
+Rule: NASD Rule 3510(c)(8).

 XIII.
 Disclosure of Business Continuity Plan

-disclosure statement on our Web site and mail it to customers upon
+We provide in writing a BCP disclosure statement to customers at account opening.
+We also post the disclosure statement on our Web site and mail it to customers upon request.

 Rule: NASD Rule 3510(e).